ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   Flushing caches prior to powering down a CPU or cluster.

 Each BL stage allocates this coherent stack memory for each CPU in the `tzfw_coherent_mem` section.
-A pointer to this memory (`pcpu_dv_mem_stack`) is used by this function to allocate a coherent stack for each CPU.
-A CPU is identified by its `MPIDR`, which is passed as an argument to this function.

-The size of the stack allocated to each CPU is specified by the constant `PCPU_DV_MEM_STACK_SIZE`.
+This function sets the current stack pointer to the coherent stack that has been allocated for the CPU specified by MPIDR.
+For BL images that only require a stack for the primary CPU the parameter is ignored.
+The size of the stack allocated to each CPU is specified by the platform defined constant `PCPU_DV_MEM_STACK_SIZE`.

+Common implementations of this function for the UP and MP BL images are provided in [plat/common/aarch64/platform_up_stack.S] and [plat/common/aarch64/platform_mp_stack.S]

 ### Function : platform_is_primary_cpu()